 The Vietnam War was ostensibly a civil war between the communist North and pro-Western South.
 Yet the Vietnamese didn’t do all the fighting.
-The United States and many other countries intervened, propping up both sides—but especially South Vietnam—with troops, weapons and supplies and turning what started as a small guerrilla uprising into a major Cold War-era conflict.
+The United States and many other countries intervened, propping up both sides—but especially South Vietnam—with troops, weapons and supplies.
+In doing so, they turned what started as a small guerrilla uprising into a major Cold War-era conflict.

 Below is a list of nations that played a role in the Vietnam War, and details on what motivated them to get involved.